ente-io/ente/docs/docs/auth/faq/index.md

 You can enable FaceID lock under Settings → Security → Lockscreen.

-### Why does the desktop and mobile app displays different code?
+### Why do the desktop and mobile apps display different codes?

-Please verify that the time on both your mobile and desktop is same.
+Please verify that the time on both your mobile and desktop is the same.

 The codes depend on time.
-If the time is the same on both browser and mobile, the codes you see will be the same.
+If the time is the same on both your browser and mobile, the codes you see will be the same.

-Usually this discrepancy occurs because the time in your browser might be incorrect.
-In particular, multiple users who have reported that Firefox provides incorrect time when various privacy settings are enabled.
+Usually, this discrepancy occurs because the time in your browser might be incorrect.
+In particular, multiple users have reported that Firefox provides incorrect time when various privacy settings are enabled.

 ### Can I access my codes on web?